Batch Operations

 }

-Apply EntityBatch to an EntityList
+### Apply `EntityBatch` to an `EntityList`

-An EntityList is a container of entities added to the list.
-Single entities are added using Add().
-AddTree() adds an entity and all its children including their children etc. A bulk operation can be applied to all entities in the lists as shown in the example below.
+A **bulk operation** can be applied to all entities in the lists as shown in the example below.

 public static void EntityList()